 Excuse #3: “I don’t know how to get started”

-So you may want to start slowly with growing food and work your way up once you have more experience.
+So you may want to start slowly by growing in containers on a balcony or deck and work your way up once you have more experience.
 That is how I started out.

 The resources that are available include:

 - books – check out my recommended books